Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2015 02:00:00 AM EDT

 2008: English author and inventor Arthur C. Clarke, famous for his short stories and novels, among them 1968's "2001: A Space Odyssey" and 1972's "Rendezvous with Rama," dies of respiratory complications and heart failure at the age of 90 in Colombo, Sri Lanka.

-2005: John DeLorean, the automobile engineer and executive best known for developing the Pontiac GTO muscle car, the Pontiac Firebird, Pontiac Grand Prix and the DeLorean DMC-12 sports car, dies from a stroke at the age of 80 in Summit, N.J.
+2005: John DeLorean, the automobile engineer and executive best known for developing the Pontiac GTO muscle car, the Pontiac Firebird, Pontiac Grand Prix and the DeLorean DMC-12 sports car, dies from a stroke at the age of 80 in Summit, New Jersey.
 DeLorean had also made headlines for his high profile 1982 arrest on charges of drug trafficking.
 Prosecutors claimed that his alleged trafficking was an attempt to raise funds for his struggling DeLorean Motor Company, which declared bankruptcy that same year.
 He successfully defended himself against the charges, showing that his alleged involvement was a result of entrapment by federal agents.

 2003: Mahmoud Abbas accepts the new position of Palestinian prime minister.
 Abbas would go on to win election in 2005 to replace Yasser Arafat as president of the Palestinian National Authority.